Zentar-Ai/Zentara-Code/README.md

 - Install latest VS Code.
 The extension is build for VS Code 1.84 and later
 - Open VS Code.
-- Install the neccesary language extension and language debugger extension.
+- Install the necessary language extension and language debugger extension.
 For example for Python, just install Microsoft Python extension, it will automatically install debugpy debugger.
-Check  the debugger manually on any of your script to make sure it work.
+Check the debugger manually on any of your script to make sure it works.
+- Check the launch.json so that debugger can launch manually on the file you want to debug without Zentara.
+You can also ask Zentara to add, edit launch.json to make it works with the script.
+For TypeScript files, install npm and tsx (by running `npm install -g tsx`).
 -  For Zentara Code to effectively debug Python projects, especially those using Conda environments or specific `pytest` installations, ensure the correct Python interpreter is configured in your VS Code settings (`.vscode/settings.json`):

 ```json